TheSHEEEP/hxEasyLog/README.md

 // This will create log files named MyLog_Error.log, MyLog_Warning.log, etc. var myLogger : EasyLogger = new EasyLogger("../../logs/MyLog_[logType].log");
 ```

+Note that the full name of the type will be placed in the fill name.
+Thus, be careful about using spaces and special characters here.

 ### Logging To No File